 The August MB400 mantel radio front (left) and rear (right)

-While the receiver performs superbly, with good clarity, good bass, and pleasantly low noise (given enough signal), one unusual aspect is that the only antenna provided is a random wire, which is wound up in a recess at the back (see rear view).
+One unusual aspect of the MB400 is that the only antenna provided is a random wire, which is wound up in a recess at the back (see rear view).
 I guess it is intended as a mantel radio, but in this day and age a telecopic whip or an antenna connector would be preferable.
 Unless signals are very strong, it does not receive anything with the antenna wound up, so it's not that practical as a portable receiver, but still great as an MP3 or Bluetooth player.
 When I've summoned up enough courage, I think I'll add an antenna connector on the back.